Courage-1984/scale_info/1/current_1-4_consolidated_NEW/input/1_Comprehensive_Analysis_by Gemini.md

+﻿1_The Science and Application of Native Resolution Restoration in Digital Media_ A Comprehensive Analysis of Upscaling Inversion_By Gemini.md

-﻿The Science and Application of Native Resolution Restoration in Digital Media: A Comprehensive Analysis of Upscaling Inversion
+The Science and Application of Native Resolution Restoration in Digital Media: A Comprehensive Analysis of Upscaling Inversion

 1. Executive Summary